 In many situations, mains water is sufficient as a media but other solutions can be used if required.

 Water wash-down (or water-wash) fume cupboards have spray nozzles above/behind the cupboard baffles to partially scrub the vapours and send a continuous sheet of water down the interior walls, baffles and upper duct connections.
 It should be combined with a duct wash down system.
 The water is collected and drained to waste.
 They also have a mist eliminator – more on that later.
 The system can be run after each use but we recommend running the duct wash-down at all times as otherwise there is the possibility that vapour can enter the duct.

 This type must NOT be confused with standard cupboards that have a workspace wash-down system.
 They have nozzles mounted on the ceiling of the cupboard workspace to allow workspace cleaning only (with the sash closed of course!).
 That system is often misunderstood or mis-sold as suitable for Perchloric use but is effectively only for cleaning purposes.

 So why would you buy one or the other?

 It is down to application.
-Wet-scrubber fume cupboards are used to remove or neutralise the harmful substances emitted from chemicals or particles from the airstream prior to venting to the environmental.
-This can be down to Corporate Responsibility and Environmental Policies, proximity of duct stacks to neighboring properties or even due simply to the odour created by some processes!
+Wet-scrubber fume cupboards are used to remove or neutralise the harmful substances emitted from chemicals or particles from the airstream prior to venting to the environment.
+This can be down to Corporate Responsibility and Environmental Policies, proximity of duct stacks to neighbouring properties or even due simply to the odour created by some processes!